nicholasdille/dille.name/_drafts/2016-06-24-building-spigotmc-in-a-windows-container-using-docker.md

 CMD powershell -command c:\build\RunBuildTools.ps1
 ```

-As soon as a container is launched based on this image, the build tools are launched by the PowerShell script called RunBuildTools.ps1:
+As soon as a container is launched based on this image, the build tools are launched automatically by the PowerShell script called RunBuildTools.ps1:

 ```powershell
 $Env:JAVA_HOME = "$Env:ProgramFiles\Java\jre1.8.0u91"